-Susan G. Komen for the Cure® Tissue Bank at the IU Simon Cancer Center
+The Susan G. Komen for the Cure® Tissue Bank at the IU Simon Cancer Center

-Translational Breast Cancer Research Consortium
+Translational Breast Cancer Research Consortium (TBCRC)

-The Translational Breast Cancer Research Consortium, a collaboration of 16 research centers that tests novel, laboratory-based strategies, but also attempt to understand the underlying cause and biology of breast cancer.
+Komen is a supporter of the Translational Breast Cancer Research Consortium, a collaboration of 16 research centers that tests novel, laboratory-based strategies, but also attempts to understand the underlying causes and biology of breast cancer.
 Most, if not all, of the TBCRC trials have a specimen submission or tissue banking component.